-Headquartered in Macao, Vodatel is an integrated company that operates under the "Multiple Branding" philosophy, with "Vodatel" and "Mega Datatech" each positioned to achieve market differentiation, yet complementing one another in product and service offerings.
-Always putting customers first, the primary driver at Vodatel is to become and remain as the partner-of-choice of its customers when they seek a local partner for turnkey solutions or service provisioning aligns their expectations in level of choices and service requirements and matches their demands, values and aspirations.
+Headquartered in Macao, Vodatel is an integrated company that operates under the "Multiple Branding" philosophy, with "Vodatel" and "Mega Datatech" each positions to achieve market differentiation yet complementing one another in product and service offerings.
+Always putting customers first, the primary driver at Vodatel is to become the partner-of-choice of its customers when they seek a local partner for turnkey solutions or service provisioning aligns their expectations in level of choices and service requirements and matches their demands, values and aspirations.

-As a system integrator and service provider that already represented a list of international and renowned manufacturers, the Group is in continuous pursuit to identify products with high potential, in particular within their areas of expertise, to grow and complement its current products and service offerings.
+As a system integrator and service provider that represents a list of international and renowned manufacturers, the Group is in continuous pursuit of identifying products with high potential within their areas of expertise, to grow and complement its current products and service offerings.
 In terms of human resources, the Group continues to house a team of highly trained, skilled and experienced engineers, making "Vodatel" and "Mega Datatech" among the most sought companies to provide round-the-clock and reliable system maintenance and support services, in particular in handling sophisticated turnkey solutions where unexpected hiccups, which if not promptly resolved or contained, can potentially result in significant business and/or service interruptions.